-On final submission, the Web Appendix must be submitted as a Word doc and must be ready to post as is.
+On final submission, the Web Appendix must be submitted as a single PDF file and must be ready to post as is.
 Use Times New Roman 12-point font (for heading styles, see below).
 These appendixes are not copy edited and are posted as submitted.
-Because of space constraints, the Web appendix should be saved as a document, not an image.
+Because of space constraints, the Web appendix should be saved as a PDF, not an image.
 In addition, the PDF should be no larger than 5 MB.

-Do not include more than one Web Appendix.
+Do not include more than one Web Appendix file.
 Organize the Web Appendix using the following heading styles:

 - Head 1: LEVEL 1 HEADING (All capital letters, italics, centered, 12-point font).